krhoyt/Rainforest/readme.md

 <script src="https://cdn.jsdelivr.net/npm/rainforest-web-components@latest/components/button.js" type="module"></script>
 ```

 That is it!
 Nope, there is no builder required.
-Nope, you do not install NPM anything.
-No cloning any repositories.
+Nope, you do not `npm install` anything.
+No `git clone` of any repositories.
 No command line tools to setup the directories and dependencies in just the right way.
 All you need is an HTML page; add two tags and you are done.
 Welcome to web standards. 🤯

 ## Components